AlexBacho/AlexBacho.github.io/index.md

 English – C1

 ## Programming Languages:
-Python – Professional (5+ years)
+Python – Professional (6+ years)

-Bash – Professional  (5+ years)
+Bash – Professional  (6+ years)

-Javascript - Proficient (1+ years)
+Javascript - Current Self-learning

 ## Tech Stack:
 **Daily use:**

-Linux, Git, PostgreSQL, Kubernetes, Docker, FastAPI
+Linux, Git, PostgreSQL, Kubernetes, Docker, FastAPI, Azure Cloud

 **Professional experience with:**

-MySQL, Salt, Elastic Search, RabbitMQ, FFMPEG, Azure, MariaDB, Django
+Azure Vector DB, Non-sql DB, MySQL, Salt, Elastic Search, RabbitMQ, FFMPEG, MariaDB, Django, AWS Lambda Solutions

 **Unpaid experience with:**

 Google Cloud, basic web development (html5, css, php, jinja2), Tensorflow

 ## Experience
+**Senior Software Engineer - AI Platform (2024-current) — Accenture, Bratislava**

+Working for Accenture as a team-lead / consultant level engineer, I have gained great experience developing for a large client in the automobile industry.
+Our team leveraged modern solutions in Azure and AWS to create inhouse data processing and retrieval via internal GPT instances.
+As is the nature of this industry, we moved rapibly a delivered a product already in use by both the clients employees and customers.

-**AI Developer (2022+) — Iqvia, Bratislava**
+**AI Developer (2022-2024) — Iqvia, Bratislava**

-As a seasoned Senior Backend Developer, I collaborate closely with AI engineers and scientists to seamlessly transition their Proof of Concepts (POCs) and scripts into production-ready code.
-My primary responsibilities encompass diverse areas, including API development with FastAPI or Django, data pre and post-processing, DevOps tasks such as the establishment of CI/CD pipelines, and the creation of reusable libraries aimed at enhancing team efficiency.
+As a seasoned Senior Backend Developer, I collaborated closely with AI engineers and scientists to seamlessly transition their Proof of Concepts (POCs) and scripts into production-ready code.
+My primary responsibilities encompassed diverse areas, including API development with FastAPI or Django, data pre and post-processing, DevOps tasks such as the establishment of CI/CD pipelines, and the creation of reusable libraries aimed at enhancing team efficiency.

 **Software Engineer (2020-2022) — Accenture, Bratislava**